 At The New LIFE School, we offer an engaging academic curriculum that is differentiated to meet the goals and needs of each student.
 We strive to bring each student, no matter their abilities, to meet the age/grade level material in all core subjects, such as Mathematics, English, Science, and Social Studies.
-In addition to core subjects, we offer exciting electives, such as culinary, art and criminal justice.
+In addition to core subjects, we offer exciting electives, such as culinary, art and journalism.
 By using a multi-sensory approach to learning, our teachers work hard to “knock down the walls” of the classroom and bring in real-life examples to make education come alive.

 Through a modified curriculum, we are able to teach our students appropriate age/grade level material in subject areas such as Mathematics, English, Science, and Social Studies.
 The New LIFE School strives to utilize a multisensory approach, which will help students gain a better understanding of the concepts and ideas taught in the classroom.